-The p0456 code is most often caused by a not tightened gas cap or a driver error when the driver did not shut off the engine while refueling.
+The p0456 code is most often caused by a gas cap that hasn’t been properly tightened or a driver error, where the driver did not shut off the engine while refueling.
 It can also be caused by a leaking gas cap or a faulty EVAP control valve.

 What does P0456 mean?

 The p0456 code means that there is a small leak in the EVAP system.
 The EVAP system is a sealed system that controls the fuel vapors from the fuel tank.